What Is Commercial General Liability?

 A claims-made policy provides coverage for claims occurring and reported within the specified period set forth by the terms and conditions.
 If the policy is canceled or the premium isn't paid, claims filed will not be covered, even if the incident occurred when the policy was active.

-Difference Between Professional & General Liability
+What Is the Difference Between Professional & General Liability?

 General liability involves non-professional negligence.
 Instances of professional negligence are covered under professional liability policies.